jfevers/Smart1EMS-Sync/README.md

 # Setup
-Prepare access to EMS (the router is the one before the EMS, not your internat access router):
+Prepare access to EMS (the router is the one in front of the EMS, not your internet access router):
 - add TCP-forwarding inside router: 22 -> 192.168.1.184:22 (SSH)
 - add TCP-forwarding inside router: 20000 -> 192.168.1.184:20000 (XML-RPC)
 - generate a new key pair with no passphrase: `ssh-keygen -i id_rsa_EMS`